polterguy/phosphorusfive/FAQ.md

 Probably yes ...

-### Did we once meet in San Francisco, Barcelona, Copenhagen, "pick your city"?

-Probably yes, people tend to remember meeting me.
-I consider myself an _"opinionated nomadic software developer"_, and I travel a lot, and often I stay at the same place for several years, before I move on, to see more of this beautiful Earth of ours.
-Sometimes in unconventional ways, such as when I hitchhiked through California as a street performer, playing guitar, sleeping outside.
-Or when I roamed around the entire Europe with a camping car for 6 months.
-I'm almost positively certain about that I must have some _"Gypsy blood"_ beneath my skin.

-### Are you the guy playing Saxophone, Harmonica, Guitar on your videos?
+### Are you the guy playing Saxophone, Harmonica, Guitar, Singing on your videos?

 Yup!
+My main hobbies includes creation of music, and I almost plays equally many instruments, as I know programming languages.

 ### What are your personal political preferences?

 Anarchy!
-I don't like Trump, I don't like Hilary, and I certainly do not like Obama either - In fact, when I think more thoroughly about this, I don't think I have ever met a politician whom I like, and whom I would enjoy having a conversation with - And I have certainly never met one whom I would trust with the decision making processes in my life.
+I don't like Trump, I don't like Hilary, and I don't like Obama either - In fact, when I think more thoroughly about this, I don't think I have ever met a politician whom I like, and whom I would enjoy having a conversation with - And I have certainly never met one whom I would trust with the decision making processes in my life.

 I am a purebred __Anarchist__, to the bone!
 And you couldn't get me to vote, even if my life depended upon it!
+I support _"nobody for President!"_

 ### How on Earth did you do this?
 (Create Phosphorus Five)